a-smadi/dev-machine-starter/README.md

 # dev-machine-starter

-A script to help get things up and running for a fresh installation of my Linux or macOS machines.
+A script to help get things up and running for a fresh installation of my Linux and macOS machines.

 ## About